Here's how to play your first audio with Introloop.

 This is called an

 There are 3 playback modes to choose from which you can set per audio.
-The Introloop is what this plugin good at, but Loop and Non looping is also provided to play music like Unity normally did with Loop checked and unchecked in
+The Introloop mood is the point of this plugin.
+Loop and Non looping is also provided to play music like Unity normally did with Loop checked and unchecked in

 AudioSource respectively.
 For these 2 modes the boundaries will be disregarded, but you will get Introloop's crossfade, auto audio unloading, etc. benefits.

 You can either declare